 Saturday, April 26.
-Was much comforted and refreshed both in Body and Soul last Night, after I went
+Was much comforted and refreshed both in Body and Soul last Night, after I went to Rest.

-to Rest.
 Sung Psalms, prayed, and set out for New-Brunswick about eight.
-Reached thither by four in the Afternoon, and preached to about 2000 Hearers in the Many were Evening. affected.
-Here also mv true Christian Friend and Host, Mr. Noble, from New-York, gave me the Meeting, and brought me a Packet of Letters from Savannah, which affected me much.
-Blessed be GOD, many of my Friends in the Orphan House, I trust, will be Friends of GOD.
+Reached thither by four in the Afternoon, and preached to about 2,000 Hearers in the Evening.
+Many were affected.
+Here also my true Christian Friend and Host, Mr. Noble, from New-York, gave me the Meeting, and brought me a Packet of Letters from Savannah, which affected me much.
+Blessed be God, many of my Friends in the Orphan House, I trust, will be Friends of God.
 Grant this, O LORD, for thy Mercy's Sake!

-D 2

-28

 Sunday, April 27.
-Was told last Night by Mr. Gilbert Tennant, of two that were savingly brought home by my Ministry when here last .-- Got a little Time to write a Letter to my English Friends, giving them a short Account of what GOD was doing here.-Preached Morning and Evening to near 7 or 8000 People: And GOD's Power was so much amongst us in the Afternoon Sermon, that had I proceeded, the Cries and Groans of the Congregation, I believe, would have drowned my Voice.
+Was told last Night by Mr. Gilbert Tennant, of two [[in a judgement of charity]] that were savingly brought home by my Ministry when [[I was]] here last.-Got a little Time to write a Letter to my English Friends, giving them a short Account of what God was doing here.-Preached Morning and Evening to near 7 or 8,000 People: And God's Power was so much amongst us in the Afternoon Sermon, that had I proceeded, the Cries and Groans of the Congregation [[People]], I believe, would have drowned my Voice.
 One Woman was struck down, and a general Cry went through the Assembly.
-The Power of GOD fell much upon my Heart, and I believe the Word was sharper than a two-edged Sword.
-We collected both Times upwards of L. 20 Sterling for my Orphans; And at Night a Woman came to me under strong Convictions.
-She told me she had often been somewhat moved; but now she hoped GOD had struck her home.-She cried out, I can see nothing but Hell!-Oh that all were in as good a Way to Heaven!
+The Power of God fell much upon my Heart, and I believe the Word was sharper than a two-edged Sword.
+We collected both Times upwards of L. 20 Sterling for my

+Orphans; And at Night a [[another]] Woman came to me under strong Convictions.
+She told me she had often been somewhat moved; but now she hoped God had struck her home.-She cried out, I can see nothing but Hell!-Oh that all were in as good a Way to Heaven!

-Brunswick, Woodbridge, Elizabeth-Town and
+Brunswick, Woodbridge, Elizabeth-Town and New-York.

-New-York.